WallarooLabs/wally/README.md

 ## Important Document Highlights

+The Wallaroo book source is available in the [book](book/) directory.
+Due to how GitBook works, a couple files for the book also exist in the top level of this repo: `Summary.md`, `intro.md`, and `cover.jpg`.

 Before commiting any code, be sure to read the [contributing](CONTRIBUTING.md) documentation.

 Check out the [build](BUILD.md) documentation for important information on how we stay up to date with the latest Pony compiler changes.

 For information about using LLDB to debug Pony programs, please see the [Pony LLDB Cheatsheet](https://www.ponylang.org/reference/pony-lldb-cheatsheet/).

-Additional documentation, including onboarding is in the [doc](doc/) directory.
+Additional documentation, including developer onboarding is in the [doc](doc/) directory.

 ## Components